Darrell Steinberg

-Darrell Steven Steinberg (born October 15, 1959) is an American politician and attorney who is the 56th mayor of Sacramento, California since December 2016.
+Darrell Steven Steinberg (born October 15, 1959) is an American politician and attorney who was the 56th mayor of Sacramento, California from 2016 to 2024.
 He was elected to be mayor on June 7, 2016 (avoiding a runoff).
 Before that, he was California Senate President pro Tempore and the leader of the majority party in the California State Senate from 2008 to 2014.